lhbelfanti/ahbcc/README.md

     }
 ```

-> The corpus table is a denormalized table that combines tweet and quote information in a single row.
+> The corpus table is designed as a denormalized structure that consolidates information from both tweets and their
-> This design optimizes for read performance when extracting data in CSV or JSON format, as it
-> eliminates the need for JOIN operations between tweets and quotes tables.
+> corresponding quoted tweets into a single record.
+This schema is intended to optimize read performance, particularly
+> during data extraction processes such as exporting to CSV or JSON formats.
+By avoiding JOIN operations between the
+> tweets and quotes tables, the denormalized design reduces query complexity and improves efficiency at the cost of
+> some data redundancy, which is considered acceptable in this context due to the read-heavy nature of the task.

 ## Setup